Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Fig. 6: Products and lag periods (median) by company category for companies approved in the US and Europe

-Note: Preferential treatment in the US and Europe refers to whether the product was designated as Breakthrough Therapy and Fast Track by the FDA, or Accelerated Approval and PRIME by the EMA.
+Note: Preferential treatment in the US and Europe refers to whether the product was designated as Breakthrough Therapy and Fast Track in the FDA or Accelerated Approval and PRIME in the EMA.

-Source: Created by the Pharmaceutical Industry Policy Institute based on publicly available information from the PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)

 Logistic regression analysis

-Statistical methods were used to estimate the impact of acquisitions and alliances and other factors on long-term drug lag and to compare the impact of these factors ( Table 1 ).
+We used statistical methods to estimate the impact of acquisitions and alliances and other factors on long-term drug lag, and to compare the impact of these factors ( Table 1 ).

 Table 1 Impact on lag period